The untold stories of 'patients zero'

 "Identifying one person as the patient zero, on the one hand may give an incorrect impression about how the disease emerges in the first place and, on the other hand, insinuate that somebody should be blamed for this outbreak, when that's not really appropriate," Friedrich said.
 "Nonetheless, it's important scientifically and for people and public health to understand index cases so that we know how diseases are coming into a community and how to stop their spread."

-Some scientists argue that it's equally important to analyze primary cases -- the person or animal, that first brings a bacterium or virus into a population.
+Some scientists argue that it's equally important to analyze primary cases -- the person or animal that first brings a bacterium or virus into a population.
 For many infectious-disease pandemics, the primary case will never be known, said Dr. Ian Lipkin, a professor of epidemiology and director of the Center for Infection and Immunity at Columbia University in New York.

 "It is not uncommon for infectious agents to percolate in the environment for years or even decades without detection," Lipkin said, adding that an agent could enter the human population in more than just one person.